The Forks, Winnipeg

+Name

+The first attestation of the French form of the name known to Elliott Coues was in the writing of the Vérendrye brothers, who in 1738 wrote of "La Fourche des Assiliboiles".
+According to Coues, the name "the Forks" had become established in English by the end of the eighteenth century.
+The place-name arises from the largely North American usage of the noun fork to mean "the point at which a river divides into two, or the point of junction of two rivers; a branch or tributary".
+According to Geographical Names of Manitoba, "the plural form is used because two rivers [...] merge here.
+If a single river splits into two branches, the singular 'fork' is more properly used".

 History

-6,000 years ago
+Pre-colonial era

-Numerous archaeological digs have shown that early Aboriginal groups arrived at The Forks site around 6,000 years ago.
-The digs conducted between 1989 and 1994 discovered several Aboriginal camps.
+Numerous archaeological digs have shown that early Indigenous groups arrived at The Forks site around 6,000 years ago.
+The digs conducted between 1989 and 1994 discovered several Indigenous camps.
 Artifacts related to the bison hunt and fishing were unearthed.
 Evidence showed that Nakoda (Assiniboins), Cree, Anishinaabe (Ojibwa) and Sioux (Dakota) visited the site.
 Seasonal migration routes from northern forests to southern plains featured the Forks area as a rest stop, and the location became a key transcontinental trade link.

 The Assiniboine River has followed its modern course for approximately 700 years.
 The Assiniboine River formerly met the Red River near the present-day mouth of the La Salle River.

-1734–1760
+1734–1880

 European fur traders arrived at the site and initiated trade with the local peoples, using the Assiniboine people as fur trade middlemen.

-1738–1880

 Europeans arrived by canoe in 1738.
 La Vérendrye erected Fort Rouge, the first of a long line of forts and trading posts erected in the area.
 The Red River Colony and the forts were all established near The Forks.
 The area remained the hub of the fur trade up until the 1880s.
 At that time, grain production became Western Canada's principal industry and the main transportation for that industry was rail rather than waterways.

-During the smallpox epidemics of 1781–1782, over half of the area's aboriginal population died.
-At this time over 1,000 Aboriginal men, women, and children were buried in The Old Aboriginal Graveyard at The Forks.

-From 1760 to 1821, the Hudson's Bay Company and North West Company competed for furs.
+From 1760 to 1821, the Hudson's Bay Company (HBC) and North West Company competed for furs.
 Both companies used The Forks to store and ship supplies and furs.
-By 1821, competing fur companies were amalgamated into the Hudson's Bay Company.
+By 1821, competing fur companies were amalgamated into the HBC.

 1886–1923

-The rail yards of the Northern Pacific and Manitoba Railway Company, the Canadian Northern, the Grand Trunk Pacific Railroad and the Canadian National Railway were dominant facets of the Forks site, and this era is responsible for some of the buildings still standing at The Forks.
+The rail yards of the Northern Pacific and Manitoba Railway Company, the Canadian Northern, the Grand Trunk Pacific Railroad, and the Canadian National Railway were dominant facets of the Forks site, and this era is responsible for some of the buildings still standing at The Forks.

-The Forks Market was formed by joining together the Grand Trunk Pacific Railway stable and the Great Northern Railway stable and Johnston Terminal was originally known as the National Cartage Building.
+The Forks Market was formed by joining together the Grand Trunk Pacific Railway stable and the Great Northern Railway stable.
+What is now the Johnston Terminal was originally known as the National Cartage Building.

 The Manitoba Children's Museum is housed in what used to be the Northern Pacific and Manitoba Railway Company's Buildings and Bridges (B & B) Buildings.
 Union Station is still in operation.